 There are a lot of health tracking watches out there, catering for all fitness levels – from casual gym-goers keeping an eye on calories to serious athletes who need accurate analytics.
 There’s something for everyone and here we bring you our pick of the best health tracking smartwatches.

 On the health side, it’ll track things like steps, distance, floors climbed and calories burned and provide data on sleep patterns and workout analysis.
 Women can monitor their menstrual cycles and trends and it will keep an eye on your heart rate round the clock.
+It’s got a built in GPS so it can track your location while exercising.
 There are 15 work out types to choose from between running, weights, swimming, yoga and others, so it can accurately measure your activity.
 When you’re done or need a moment to relax, there’s a guided breathing exercise that you can activate from the watch face.
 It’s waterproof, too!

 - Easily customised